lepisma/lepisma.github.io/_posts/2014-06-21-extreme-learning-machine.md

 calculating the connection (weights) of tapping nodes to output.
 This avoids the major bottleneck, *iterative tuning of weights of input to higher level*.

-Well, does this thing even work? *Yes, farely well !*
+Well, does this thing even work? *Yes, farely well!*

 There is a concept known as *Liquid State Machine*, and a relatively better known *Echo State Network* which is used for training [Recurrent Neural